 “I see my progress in HIIT workouts – more reps, shorter time, higher weights – and in my experience I would say that this form of working out is the most effective as long as you don’t do ultra-races,” says Jonsson.
 “Intervals are the absolute best way to build up the highest level of performance and speed, learn to control and lower heart rate and to let the body feel high heart rates and pain so the next time you are used to it and don’t collapse.”

-Proponents of this rapid-fire style of training are not only drawn to its results, but also its convenience factor.
-HIIT workouts rarely require any equipment, and its shorter nature is valuable for people who are always busy and on the go.
+Proponents of this rapid-fire style of training are not only drawn to its results but also its convenience factor.
+HIIT workouts rarely require any equipment and their shorter nature is valuable for people who are always busy and on the go.

-“I monitor my heart rate and heart rate zones during a HIIT workout, and for me, I would say I stay somewhere over 160 bpm with a max around 187 bpm and then I will hit the wall within seconds,” says Jonsson.
-“I always use my Vantage V so just with a quick look I can know my state.”
+“I monitor my heart rate and heart rate zones during a HIIT workout, and for me, I would say I stay somewhere over 160 bpm with a max around 187 bpm, and then I will hit the wall within seconds,” says Jonsson.
+“I always use a sports watch with HR so just with a quick look I can check my state.”

-Between steady-state cardio and HIIT, which is better?
+HIIT VS. steady-state cardio – which is better?

-Both steady-state cardio and HIIT have their rightful place in any training regimen.
+When it comes to HIIT vs. steady-state cardio, both have their rightful place in any training regimen.
 Of course, knowing when to use each is highly dependent on your fitness goals and current physical ability.

-While each have their own range of benefits, they also have some disadvantages.
+While each has their own range of benefits, they also have some disadvantages.
 The explosive movements in a HIIT workout can cause injuries if done improperly, and it’s not for beginners.